-This material on VSS is an archive from fall 1998.
-First I changed jobs so I no longer had an association with VSS.
+This material on VSS is an archive from fall 1998, about two decades ago.
+First I changed jobs so I no longer had any association with VSS.
 Then after a couple more years I changed careers completely so I wasn't associated with high tech at all.
-Then after some more time I retired.
-I've left the VSS material on this site for use by others, even though I no longer remember exactly what it's about or even understand some of it.
+Then after even more years I retired altogether.
+I've left the VSS material on this site for use by others, even though I no longer remember exactly what it's about, or even understand some of it.

 This material reflects experience with VSS5.
 The user interfaces and the feature set in VSS6 were virtually identical, so almost all of this material continued to apply for several years.
-But I have no detailed knowledge of the user interfaces or feature set of VSS2005, and so don't know which parts of this material still apply.
+But I never had any detailed knowledge of the user interfaces or feature set of VSS2005, and so simply assumed most parts of this material still applied.

-Microsoft's Visual SourceSafe product, which is included in their Enterprise Developer bundle, is source control software.
+Microsoft's Visual SourceSafe product, which was included in their Enterprise Developer bundle when this was written, is source control software.
 It's inexpensive compared to some of its competitors, it has a real nice GUI, it's very Windows-like, and can be tightly integrated with other Microsoft development tools.

 Back when I was using VSS, my experiences included: